cs-oolong/rust-ramp-up/projects/rinha-de-neopets/README.md

 Today I implemented the battle events, the neopets and some functions.
 What is still missing:
-- Test coverage for the process_turn function at battle.rs.
 - Maybe split battle.rs, it's getting big, perhaps split RNG related stuff somewhere else.
 - Actually change the state of the fighters.
 Update the HP when damage is taken, or when heal is applied.
 - Stop battle if a fighter reaches zero HP before the maximum number of turns.